 Imagine soap.
 But it smells like coffee.

 Soap is a surprisingly easy thing to make.
 It’s essentially just cooking.
 Different recipes call for all kinds of different oils.
-Really any one kind of oil will do the trick.
+Really any kind of oil will do the trick.

 The key to making soap comes down to the chemical reaction between lye and hot oil.
 After that, anything else you add is a bonus.